KarinaTelles/listaDeExercicios/README.md

 9 - Fim (End)

-In the first option, apply a research about the results of a game beetween team A and team B. The research is about who will gonna win the game that will happen in the next weekend.

-To the research, create a menu with this options:

 (MENU 2)
 1 - O vencedor será o time A (The winner will be team A)